corwin365/Phase-Shift-ST/README.md

 The directory "01GettingItWorking" just contains files I used to test concepts, which are incomplete and are likely to be missing required functions.
 Ignore these, they are just here for completeness.

 For all figures, manual modification to the layout, including adding contextual lines and rearranging panels into figures, was carried out manually in image-editing software.
 So the above files will not produce final versions as seen in the paper - the contents should be fully consistent however, and demonstrate that the figures accurately represent the input data and our analysis.

-The data/ directory includes the AIRS granules used as tests - these were produced by Lars Hoffman, imagery and shapefile from https://www.naturalearthdata.com/ and NASA, and topography data from the US Geological Survey.
+The data/ directory includes the AIRS granules used as tests - these were produced by Lars Hoffman as described in Hoffman and Alexander (JGR, 2009).
+Imagery and shapefile data are from https://www.naturalearthdata.com/ and NASA, and topography data are from the US Geological Survey.